docker-rpm-builder/docker-rpm-builder/README.md

 * Find a better solution than 'spectool' for downloading sources.
 * Option for creating a Dockerfile with build dependencies for a package, that can be used for repeatable builds and/or caching.

+## Disclaimer

+This project is not affiliated with Fedora nor RedHat.